 In short, a coach has a system to discipline, organize and bring the best out of his team.

-Oh and a couple Messi’s anda Terry’s wouldn’t hurt either.
+Oh and a couple Messi’s and Ronaldo's wouldn’t hurt either.

 Different systems have different formations and schools of thought behind them at every level.
 Professional sides use a wide variety of different systems on both sides of the ball and have been a staple for their success over the years.